 For anyone who works a 9-5 type schedule or travels often for work, this eating strategy has been an amazing fit.
-(For my clients and many others I know of)
+(For my clients)

 It fits into their lifestyle, allows them to prepare a meal or eat out, and doesn’t require watching the clock every few hours.

 If you’ve been struggling to find a sustainable nutrition plan thus far, I recommend you give this a try.
 You may feel hungry before that first meal for the first week, but your body will soon adjust.